nllz/IRTF-HRPC/draft-anonymity.md

 "anonymizes" data.

 Pay attention to the fact that Internet actors do not all see the same thing.
-Consider the anonymity of the user wkith respect to:
+Consider the anonymity of the user with respect to:
  - local network operator
  - other networks you connect to
  - your communications peer on the other end of the pipe